Creating Sanitized Database Snapshots with DBSnapper¶

 Our sanitized database is now loaded, let's check it to see if it worked:

-You are now connected to database "example_app_dev" as user "postgres".
+You are now connected to database "example_app_snap" as user "postgres".

 List of relations